 How to Use SPD Pedals: Summary and Video

-Start Practicing on a Stationary Bike
+Tip: It’s Best to Practice on a Stationary Bike

 So, set your bike up in a trainer to practice.
 Or do it in a place with walls, like your garage.
 Your kitchen near the countertop should also do.
 You could even practice beside your pickup truck or a tree.
 What you need is something solid to lean against as you learn to clip in and out of your SPD pedals.

-How to Clip into Your SPD Pedals
+How to Clip Into Your SPD Pedals

-Get on Your Bike
+#2.
+Get on Your Bike.

-Transfer Your Weight Toward the Heel
+#2.
+Transfer Your Weight Toward the Heel.

 How to Clip Out of SPD Pedals

-At this point, start clipping in and out fast until it starts to feel effortless.
+Learning tip: Practice clipping in and out fast until it starts to feel effortless.
 Once you’re comfortable clipping in and out without problems, try doing it without support.
 Just get on the bike, clip in with your dominant foot, and repeat this action with the other foot.

-Adjust the tension in the pedals if Necessary
+Adjust the tension in the pedals, if Necessary

 What Are SPD Bike Pedals?

-By the way, using SPD pedals is pretty much like using other kinds of clipless pedals.
 SPD pedals are designed to work with 2-bolt cleat systems.
 Shimano, Crank Brothers, and Time ATAC all make 2-bolt/hole cleats and pedals that work perfectly with these cleat systems.

 To use SPD pedals, you need special cycling shoes that have at least two holes sitting parallel to each other.
 Usually, such a shoe offers a set of parallel holes, a design that lets you set up your cleat just right.
-When setting up the cleats, you’re to attach them to the front of the bike shoe by screwing in a bolt.
+When setting up the cleats, you attach them to the front of the bike shoe by screwing in a bolt.

 Related post: How to Choose Mountain Bike Pedals.